Tennent H. Bagley: Lee Harvey Oswald

 British researcher Malcolm J. J. Blunt befriended Bagley in 2008 and showed him some CIA documents he hadn't been privy to in 1959-1960.
 Some of them indicated that the incoming non-CIA cables on Lee Harvey Oswald's October 1959 defection to the USSR had been routed to Bruce Leonard Solie's mole-hunting office in the Office of Security rather than to where they would normally go, the Soviet Russia Division.
 Since this change in routing had to be arranged in advance with the Mail Integration Division and the Office of Mail Logistics, Bagley told Blunt that Oswald must have been a "witting" (i.e., false) defector.

-Blunt's colleague John M. Newman believes Solie was the "mole" who betrayed CIA's spy Pyotr Semyonovich Popov to the KGB in early 1957 and leaked the top-secret specifications of the Lockheed U-2 spy plane to the KGB.
-The U-2 leak, according to former high-level CIA officer William J. Hood's book, Mole, was revealed by Popov to his handler, George Kisevalter, in West Berlin in early April 1958.
-Newman believes Solie protected himself from being uncovered by sending -- or duping his confidant, protégé, and mole-hunting subordinate, James Angleton, into sending -- Marine U-2 radar-operator Oswald to Moscow in October of 1959 as an ostensible "dangle" in a planned-to-fail hunt for "Popov's Mole" in the wrong part of the CIA -- the Soviet Russia Division.